EEGKit/openvibe-sdk/plugins/processing/signal-processing/doc/boxes/Doc_BoxAlgorithm_TemporalFilter.rst

 Filter Method
 ~~~~~~~~~~~~~

-Select the name of filter between Butterworth, Chebychev and Yule-Walker.
+Select the name of filter between Butterworth, Chebyshev and Yule-Walker.

 Filter Type
 ~~~~~~~~~~~